HyejunJeong/typosquatting-detector/README.md

 > **Note:** We need to provide some **high level details** about the architecture of our project.
 We need to answer why we chose a specific way of doing it, compared to all other possible ways. **Delete this when we are done**.

 (TBA: General overview.
 Why Java RMI?
 Why JSP?)
+Used rmi so it is distributed.
+JSP so we could write it all in java?

+//Add more detail for these ^^

 ### Server Program